thawatchai/usableclass-manual/README.rst

   cd usableclass-manual
   sh setup.sh

-Run these commands to edit and build the targets
+Run these commands to edit and build the targets.

 ::